Anal fissure experiences

 Private LIS surgery in the UK

-What people describe about getting LIS surgery privately in the UK — the process, the costs, the reasons for choosing private, and how the experience compares to the NHS route.
+What people describe about getting LIS surgery privately in the UK — the process, the costs, the reasons for choosing private.

 Read preview →